Child Protection Policy

 The following definitions apply to this document:

-Child means a person who is under the age of 18 years.
+Child means a person under the age of 18 years.

 Children’s services means:

-(d) services provided in respect of children that have been prescribed by an Order in Council by the Governor-General
+- services provided in respect of children that have been prescribed by an Order in Council by the Governor-General.

-Staff member refers to an individual employed or contracted by the University on a full or part time basis.
+Staff member means an individual employed or engaged by the University on a full or part time basis and, for the purposes of this policy includes a student who is on placement at a University service.

 Key relevant documents